department-of-veterans-affairs/va.gov-team/products/va-notify/PO Transition Notes.md

   - A preference for this exists in VA.gov

 **Notifications Portal**
-* IAM Provisiong - Notify Portal uses IAM SSOi for access control.
+* IAM Provisioning - Notify Portal uses IAM SSOi for access control.
 We are working with extending our integration with IAM such that when user credentials are removed from IAM, we automatically remove the user from our system.

 * Dashboard - We are working on a dashboard in our portal to display metrics that are important to our users.
 This is not meant to replace Domo, but augment it.

-* Roles
+* Roles - At the moment we have 4 roles:  Viewer, Editor, Service Admin, and Platform Admin.

 * Push Notification Templates - We will working on adding push notifications templates to our portal